By the end of this section, you will be able to:

 Most people approach their utility-maximizing combination of choices in a step-by-step way.
 This approach is based on looking at the tradeoffs, measured in terms of marginal utility, of consuming less of one good and more of another.

 For example, say that José starts off thinking about spending all his money on T-shirts and choosing point P, which corresponds to four T-shirts and no movies, as Figure 6.2 illustrates.
 José chooses this starting point randomly as he has to start somewhere.
 Then he considers giving up the last T-shirt, the one that provides him the least marginal utility, and using the money he saves to buy two movies instead.
 Table 6.4 tracks the step-by-step series of decisions José needs to make (Key: T-shirts are $14, movies are $7, and income is $56).
-The following Work It Out feature explains how marginal utility can effect decision making.
+The following Work It Out feature explains how marginal utility can affect decision making.

 |Try||Which Has||Total Utility||Marginal Gain and Loss of Utility, Compared with Previous Choice||Conclusion|